hhru/api/docs_eng/employer_vacancies.md

 By default, the system returns vacancies from the current user.
 If you need vacancies from another manager, send an additional argument `manager_id={manager_id}`.
+You can send only 1 `manager_id`, if you pass several, the last one will be used.

 The maximum value of `per_page` is 50.